 For those who ask, “What have you written?”

-RED BIRD’S SONG was purchased from The Wild Rose Press by Amazon for republication under their Encore line on 8-25-2015. eBook rights belong to Amazon.
-Look for it in kindle and print.
-Amazon recently alerted me that they will be doing special promotions with Red Bird’s Song early in 2017.
+RED BIRD’S SONG was purchased from The Wild Rose Press by Amazon for republication under their Encore line.
+Look for it in kindle and print at Amazon, and now, in audiobook.

 “This book touched my soul even as it provided a thrilling fictional escape into a period of history I have always found fascinating.” ~ Laurie-J Reviewer for Red Bird’s Song at Night Owl Romance

 Red Bird’s Song is a 2012 Double Epic Award Finalist.

 My fascination with Colonial America, particularly stirring tales of the frontier and the Shawnee Indians, is an early and abiding one.
 My English, Scot-Irish (we called ourselves the Scotch Irish, but are often corrected, so whatever) ancestors had interactions with this tribe, including family members taken captive.

 My award-winning Native American themed historical romance novel Through the Fire is also based on research into my colonial forebears and the French and Indian War.

 ***Although written to stand alone, historical romance novel Kira Daughter of the Moon is the sequel to Through the Fire..
 These three novels, along with The Bearwalker’s Daughter comprise my Native American Warrior Series.

 (Image above of family musket, hunting pouch, and powder horn by my mom, Pat Churchman)